 13. Rhode Island Red

 This is one of the most famous American chicken breeds.
 It is also the state bird of Rhode Island.
-This bird is dual-purposed, used for both meat and eggs.
+This bird is dual-purpose, and used for both meat and eggs.
 However, modern strains have been bred to increase their egg-laying abilities.
 Therefore, they are usually just used for eggs today.

 This chicken breed has been used for the creation of many crossbreeds.
 The original Rhode Island Reds lay between 200 to 300 brown eggs per year.
 They also yield highly flavored meats.